 Another project milestone called for migrating the map compilation pipeline and the map testing framework from Oracle servers to Amazon Web Services.
 The new solution, the Hadoop MapReduce-based framework was a proprietary standard for running automated map tests, including validating the integrity and uniformity of map content.
 Adapting the testing framework for NDS 2.4.x and moving it to the cloud resulted in cost savings on each map testing session.
 This proved a significant contribution since each map was recompiled several times per release and the number of releases was constantly growing.

 Improving the map compiler’s performance was another challenge our team succeeded in overcoming.
 Our client was acquiring new automotive map customers and constantly expanding their map coverage to new countries and regions, so they required faster map compilation speeds.
-After having quadrupled in size in the course of the year, our Intellias team reworked the map compiler.
+After having quadrupled in size in the course of the year, our Intellias team reworked the solution and succeeded to move the map compiler from NDS v2.2.x to v2.4.x.
 This, coupled with ample computing capacity in the cloud, allowed us to reduce the time for world map compilation from days to hours.